Sunday 8:00 & 10:30 am

-Chad Marohn has served as a principal at several schools since he graduated Martin Luther College in 1999.
-Most recently he came to serve St. Paul’s Lutheran School in 2016.
+Michael has served as a principal and teacher at several Lutheran elementary schools since he graduated from Martin Luther College in 1998.
+Most recently he came to serve St. Paul’s Lutheran School in 2023.

 Andy Dais was born and raised in Milwaukee, WI.
 After graduating from Martin Luther College, he was assigned to teach 5-6 th grades at Redeemer…